kaepr/class-manager/README.md

 - Docker: Docker is used for the container.
 Docker compose is used for ease of deployment.
 - Prisma: Is an ORM for Node.js.
 Helps achieve end to end type safety across the project.

 The project was scaffolded using [Remix blues stack](https://github.com/remix-run/blues-stack).
 This generates the boilerplate necessary for docker files, database deployment etc. This helped me focus on directly solving the problem.
+The application can be easily deployed as it uses docker.
+Currently fly.io was used for deployment.
+The website is also fully server side rendered, thus making it extremely fast and responsive.

 ## Run Instructions